kiprasmel/turbo-schedule/CONTRIBUTING.md

 }
 ```

+6. add package's name to `dependencies` @ packages you want to import it from.

-6. glhf!
+7. glhf!

-7. automate this?
+8. automate this?